Covid 19 refund policy (2021-2022 indoor season)

 How long is the season?

 Depending on the number of teams, the length of the season for EDSA will vary (between 14-16 weeks usually).
-The 2019 outdoor season of the coed league will have 14+ teams and will be 14-16 weeks long (depending on how many teams register). season will start on May 5th.

 I heard the coed league has access to a provincial spot?

 Yes we do!!!
 The Leduc Adult Coed league (LACL) has been chosen to represent the battle soccer district at provincials.
 The league sends a male team and a female team to Tier 3 provincials each season.
 This is a very competitive competition and only the best players will be selected to represent the league at provincials.
 Players selected to play in provincials will split the cost of registering the team (usually around $500) to the competition among themselves.
 Players registered to both edsa and LACL are not eligible to go to provincial through the coed league (however they can still go through their edsa team).

 Whether you want to register a coed team within the LACL or start a team in EDSA (women’s, master’s, classic’s, a men’s team, …) and be part of the Leduc Adult Soccer club Family, let us know how we can support you with your project.
 We look forward to hear from you.